Tejaswireddyallam/GDPFall2024-Group2/README.md

 10/21/2024 -<br>
 Discussed with the mentor and updated the Data Management plan and also done some reasearch on encryption techniques for secure telemedicine communication.

+I have written the minutes of the meeting where the client provided feedback and suggestions on the data management plan(iteration1).